Apply for Community Impact Grants

 Scope of Funding

-Approximately 25% of grant applications are funded at some level.
-We are rarely the sole financial supporter of projects; we expect organizations to also seek additional resources to accomplish project goals.
-For examples of grants we have funded in the past, visit Recent Grants.
+Approximately 20% of grant applications are funded at some level.
+Not all grant proposals are funded at the amount requested.
+We are not the sole financial supporter of projects; we expect organizations to also seek additional resources to accomplish project goals.

 Grantmaking Criteria